Naval flight officer: Naval Introductory Flight Evaluation

 All SNFOs and SNAs start their aviation training with naval introductory flight evaluation (NIFE).
 NIFE consists of several phases: academics, ground school, flight training, and physiology.
 The academics portion spans three weeks and covers aerodynamics, engines, FAA rules and regulations, navigation, and weather.
 Academics phase is followed by one week of ground school.
 Every student then enrolls in one of two civilian flight schools located near NAS Pensacola.
 Students complete approximately 9 hours of flight training in a single engine aircraft.
 NIFE flights can be waived based on proficiency for students entering training with a private pilot license.
 After the flight phase, students will complete training in aerospace physiology, egress, and water & land survival.

 Primary

 After completing NIFE, all SNFOs report to VT-10 under Training Air Wing 6 to begin primary training.
-All training in VT-10 is done in the Beechcraft T-6A Texan II and consists of four phases (all phases consist of ground school, simulator events, and flight events):
+All training in VT-10 is done in the Beechcraft T-6A Texan II and consists of two stages (each stage consist of ground school, simulator events, and flight events):